 Syllabus: Here is a syllabus for the upcoming Novel Writing Project.
 Here is the syllabus for the upcoming Memoir Writing Project.
 Here is a syllabus for the upcoming Poetry Writing Project.
 Project details may change or adjust as the year progresses.

 Workshop: Please refer to the specific project syllabus for information on how the workshop will take place.

 Visiting authors and publishing professionals: As stated, several distinguished guests will visit us during the course of the year.
-The purpose of these visits is to introduce students to enduring works of fiction, the people who wrote them, and the sorts of people who help bring them to the world.
+The purpose of these visits is to introduce students to enduring works of fiction, memoir, or poetry, the people who wrote them, and the sorts of people who help bring them to the world.
 These meetings will be largely informal, and include ample opportunity to interact with and ask questions of the guests.
 Please, do not ever use these meetings as an opportunity to pitch your own work.
 Visiting authors will either attend class in-person or via a Skype session.